Medication Reconciliation Form

 Why do some patients need their medications reconciled?

-Some patients may have incomplete or conflicting medical histories due to transcription errors or missing information upon intake or transfer between institutions.
-Having an accurate knowledge of a patient’s current medications is an integral part of every medical treatment or procedure, and so it is worth investing time in reconciling a patient’s medications if they have transitioned across services.
+Some patients may have incomplete or conflicting medication histories due to transcription errors or missing information upon intake or transfer between institutions.
+Accurate knowledge of a patient's current medications is an integral part of every medical treatment or procedure, so it is worth investing time in reconciling a patient's medications if they have transitioned across services.

 Why is it called the “best possible” medical history?

 There is only so much you can do to obtain past medication information on your patient.
-If the records have been lost, deleted, or were not taken accurately in the first place, there’s no way you can track them down.
-As such, we call it the best possible medical history as you will create the best medication history from the information you have.
+If the records have been lost, deleted, or were not taken accurately in the first place, you cannot track them down.
+As such, we call it the best possible medical history, as you will create the best medication history from the information you have.

 Join 10,000+ teams using Carepatron to be more productive